Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Discussion

 \subsubsection{Acknowledgments}

-The authors acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant INST 35/1597-1 FUGG.
-Additionally, LE was supported by a grant from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation; GRK 2277; project number 310365261) to the research training group Statistical Modeling in Psychology (SMiP).
-VP acknowledges funding by the German Academic Exchange Service (DAAD) and the German Federal Ministry of Education and Research (BMBF) through the funding programme ``Konrad Zuse Schools of Excellence in Artificial Intelligence'' (ELIZA).
-PB acknowledges support of DFG Project 528702768 and DFG Collaborative Research Center 391 (Spatio-Temporal Statistics for the Transition of Energy and Transport) -- 520388526.
+The authors are grateful for the constructive feedback received during reviews and live discussions of an early version of this work at the "Frontiers in Probabilistic Inference: Learning meets Sampling" workshop at ICLR 2025.
+L.E. and V.P. are supported by the state of Baden-Württemberg through bwHPC.
+Additionally, L.E. is supported by a grant from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation; GRK 2277; project number 310365261) to the research training group Statistical Modeling in Psychology (SMiP).
+V.P. is supported by the Konrad Zuse School of Excellence in Learning and Intelligent Systems (ELIZA) through the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research, and the German Research Foundation (DFG) through grant INST 35/1597-1 FUGG.
+M.V.K. acknowledges funding by the German Research Foundation (DFG) through grant KR 6065/1-1.
+P.B. acknowledges support of DFG Project 528702768 and DFG Collaborative Research Center 391 (Spatio-Temporal Statistics for the Transition of Energy and Transport) -- 520388526.
+S.T.R is supported by NSF under Grant No. 2448380.